Anastasia Karanikolaou moves her charms intensely

 CLICK HERE TO WATCH ANASTASIA KARANIKOLAOU’S VIDEO.

-It is worth mentioning that the model She currently dates actor Noah Centineo, known for his participation in the series The Fosters, however, they keep their relationship very private.
+It is worth mentioning that the model She is currently dating actor Noah Centineo, known for his participation in the series The Fosters, however, they keep their relationship very private.

 While in the professional field, Anastasia Karanikolaou’s career continues to escalate thanks to her success in the famous social network of the little camera and of course her friendship with the businesswoman Kylie Jenner.